escalante-bio/mosaic/README.md

 ### Optimizers and loss transformations
 ---

-We include a few standard [optimizers](src/mosaic/optimizers.py).
+We include some standard [optimizers] in (src/mosaic/optimizers.py).

-First, `design_bregman_optax`, which is a proximal mirror descent algorithm on the probability simplex.
-Note that in this case weight decay corresponds to entropic regularization, which is quite useful for "sharpening" logits towards extreme points of the simplex.

-`simplex_APGM` is an accelerated proximal gradient method we find converges quite quickly (~50 iterations) to reasonable structures with some hyperparameter tuning.

-`design_softmax` is another continuous optimization algorithm that recreates the ColabDesign/BindCraft approach of precomposition with a softmax.
-Finally `simplex_projected_gradient_descent` and `box_projected_gradient_descent` implement variations of projected gradient descent.
+First, `simplex_APGM,` which is an accelerated proximal gradient algorithm on the probability simplex.
+One critical hyperparameter is the stepsize, a reasonable first guess is `0.1*np.sqrt(binder_length)`.
+Another useful keyword argument is `scale`, which corresponds to $\ell_2$ regularization.
+Values larger than `1.0` encorage sparse solutions; a typical binder design run might start with `scale=1.0` to get an initial, soft solution and then ramp up to something higher to get a discrete solution.

+`simplex_APGM` also accepts a keyword argument, `logspace,` if this is set to true we run the algorithm in logspace, which corresponds to an accelerated proximal bregman method.
+In this case `scale` corresponds to entropic regularization.

 We also include a discrete optimization algorithm, `gradient_MCMC`, which is a variant of MCMC with a proposal distribution defined using a taylor approximation to the objective function (see [Plug & Play Directed Evolution of Proteins with Gradient-based Discrete MCMC](https://arxiv.org/abs/2212.09925).)
 This algorithm is especially useful for finetuning either existing designs or the result of continuous optimization.